IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

   - **API Key**: The token used to authenticate the WebSphere Application Server and Liberty servers during the registration process.

   - **Usage metering certificate**: The certificate that contains the public key.
-This key allows an application server that is registering with WebSphere Automation to do an SSL handshake with the metering service.
+This key allows a Liberty server that is registering with WebSphere Automation to do an SSL handshake with the metering service.

 In this section, you will get these configuration parameters that will be used to register application servers.